irenekarijadi/RF-LSTM-CEEMDAN/README.md

     ├── LICENSE
-    ├── README.md          <- The README file for using this code ├── Dataset            <- Building energy consumption data from Building Data Genome Project that used in this study ├── ! main.ipynb       <- This is the main file used to define and run the simulations ├── Setting.ipynb      <-  This is a file used to set a number of parameters that are used throughout the functions in the directory.
+    ├── README.md          <- The README file for using this code ├── Dataset            <- Data used in this study can be found in Dataset directory with a description of the ├── ! main.ipynb       <- This is the main file used to run the experiments using settings specified in Setting.ipynb ├── Setting.ipynb      <-  This is a file used to set a number of parameters that are used throughout the functions in the directory.
     ├── Plot Dataset.ipynb <-  Plots of data
-    ├── Linear_regression.ipynb <-  Function for the Linear Regression
+    ├── Linear_regression.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── support_vector_regression.ipynb <-  Function for the Support Vector Regression
+    ├── support_vector_regression.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── artificial_neural_network.ipynb <-  Function for the Artificial Neural Network
+    ├── artificial_neural_network.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── random_forest.ipynb <-  Function for the Random Forest
+    ├── random_forest.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── lstm.ipynb <-  Function for the LSTM
+    ├── lstm.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── hybrid_ceemdan_rf.ipynb <-  Function for the hybrid ceemdan rf
+    ├── hybrid_ceemdan_rf.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── hybrid_ceemdan_lstm.ipynb <-  Function for the hybrid ceemdan lstm
+    ├── hybrid_ceemdan_lstm.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result
-    ├── proposed_model_hybrid_ceemdan_rf_lstm.ipynb <-  Function for the proposed hybrid ceemdan rf lstm
+    ├── proposed_model_hybrid_ceemdan_rf_lstm.ipynb <-  This file contains all the functions for the Linear Regression that are used in the experimental result